 The Support & Command application now includes two essay questions about the Orientation aspect of Frosh Trip in order for us to assess your commitment to the university's orientation goals.
 We are also asking all members to agree to the list of expectations above.

-- Interviews April 1 - April 20: (only for new applicants)
+- Interviews to be scheduled in late April early May: (only for new applicants)

 - Notification: Friday, May 3